 There’s a likely explanation for that 17% (or thereabouts).
 In a large population, some features (such as height, weight, IQ or reading ability) are the outcome of what are essentially random variables.
 If you measure one of those features across the population and plot a graph of your measurements, they will form what’s commonly referred to as a normal distribution – with the familiar bell curve shape.
 The curve will be symmetrical around the mean (average) score.
 Not only does that tell you that 50% of your population will score above the mean and 50% below it, it also enables you to predict what proportion of the population will be significantly taller/shorter, lighter/heavier, more/less intelligent or better/worse at reading than average.
 Statistically, around 16% of the population will score more than one standard deviation below the mean.
 Those people will be significantly shorter/lighter/less intelligent or have more difficulties with reading than the rest of the population.

 Bell curves tend to ring alarm bells so I need to make it clear what I am not saying.
-I’m not saying that problems with reading are due to a ‘reading gene’ or to biology or IQ and that we can’t do anything about them.
+I’m not saying that problems with reading are due to a ‘reading gene’ or biology or IQ, and so we can’t do anything about them.
 What I am saying is that if reading ability in a large population is the outcome of not just one factor, but many factors that are to all intents and purposes random, then it’s a pretty safe bet that around 16% of children will have a significant problem with it.
 What’s important for that 16% is figuring out what factors are causing reading problems for individual children within that group.
 There are likely to be several different causes, as the NCES (1993) study found.
 So a child might have reading difficulties due to persistent glue ear as an infant, an undiagnosed developmental disorder, having a mother with mental health problems who hardly speaks to them, having no books at home or because their family dismisses reading as pointless.
 Or all of the above.
 SP might help, but is unlikely to address all of the obstacles to word reading, spelling and comprehension that child faces.

 The data show that SP enables 11 year-olds as a group to make huge gains in their word reading and spelling skills.
 That’s brilliant.
 Let’s use synthetic phonics.